mainmatter/mainmatter.com/src/posts/2023-10-26-setting-up-oauth-with-auth-js-and-sveltekit.md

 need to visit a Pass and Registration Office.
 You show them your id and they issue a daily pass for you.
 Now you can enter, and every time you need go through a security checkpoint, you present your daily pass to a security guard.
-The security guard would make sure that the pass is still valid and they might even call the Registration Office to run your pass through their database.
+The security guard would then make sure that the pass is still valid and might even call the Registration Office to run your pass through their database.

 In this analogy, presenting your id to the Pass and Registration office is